supercharge/docs/http-tests.md

 ## Customize Middleware
-Boost automatically disables the middleware that verifies CSRF token.
+Boost automatically disables the middleware that verifies CSRF token during testing.
 You can disable any other middleware located in the `app/http/middleware` folder using the `withoutMiddleware(name)` method:

 ```js
 const BaseTest = util('base-test')